Study here/Undergraduate studies/Available Subjects/

 Professor Mark Brouard

-Prof Brouard is the Tutor in Physical Chemistry, and the current Head of the Department of Chemistry.
+Prof Brouard is the Tutor in Physical Chemistry.
 His research interests lie in the area of gas phase reaction dynamics and photochemistry, and imaging mass spectrometry.
 For more details, go here.

 Professor Edward Anderson